On-disk format and design#

 Variable

-A checksum (e.g. CRC16) of the entry’s contents, used to verify data integrity.
-The size is determined by the ChecksumAlgorithm configured for the KVS.
+Checksum (e.g. CRC16) of the entry’s contents, which verifies data integrity.
+The ChecksumAlgorithm configured for the KVS determines the size.

 Alignment